-- to ensure that the licence or certificate has been issued by an ICAO Contracting State, where CAA understands that state's licensing system and that state's system meets the requirements of Annex 1 to the ICAO Convention, and - to ensure that the document is valid and current, as part of this process the issuing State is to verify this to CAA, and - to determine the extent of, any limitations, and rating coverage, and - to determine which AMEL examinations are required to be passed.
-As a minimum this will include Human Factors (subject 17) and both the Air Law, written and oral examinations (subjects 20 and 21), and - to ensure that the applicant meets the recent experience requirements of rule 66.57, and - to ensure that the applicant meets the Fit and Proper Person requirement in accordance with section 10 of the Act.
+- to ensure that the licence or certificate has been issued by an ICAO Contracting State, where CAA understands that state's licensing system and that state's system meets the requirements of the New Zealand AME standards and of Annex 1 to the ICAO Convention, and - to ensure that the document is valid and current, as part of this process the issuing State is to verify this to CAA, and - to determine the extent of, any limitations, and rating coverage, and - to determine which AMEL examinations are required to be passed.
+As a minimum this will include Human Factors (subject 17) and both the Air Law, written and oral examinations (subjects 20 and 21), and - to ensure that the applicant meets the recent experience requirements of rule 66.57, and - to ensure that the applicant meets the FPP requirement in accordance with section 80 10 of the CA Act 2023.